MLton/mltonlib/com/ssh/extended-basis/unstable/readme.txt

       (export*.sml).
 The contents of this directory should be sufficient to understand the extensions provided by this library.

-   basis.mlb
+   basis.mlb, basis.cm

-      This basis file defines the extended basis library including all of the original basis library.
-The idea is that users refer to this instead of the original basis library.
+      These build files define the extended basis library including all of the original basis library.
+The idea is that users refer to one of these, depending on the compiler, instead of the original basis library.

-   extensions.mlb
+   extensions.mlb, extensions.cm

-      This basis file defines only the extensions provided by this library.
-Users may refer to this basis file, but this is probably more interesting to maintainers.
+      These build files define only the extensions provided by this library.
+Users may refer to these files, but they are probably more interesting to maintainers.
 You can, for example, run the command

          mlton -stop tc -show-basis extensions.basis extensions.mlb